 must be aware and to be aware means you cannot be lost within your environment.

 To demonstrate this awareness he asked “everyone please sit up straight, take one deep breath, pause, exhale and continue deep breathing, until you feel the awareness.”
 After the five-minute exercise he went on to explain if you are having trouble with meditation you can meditate with an object or with sound.
 When meditating with an object or sound, the thing is not an enemy.
 The thing is your friend.
 An object or sound becomes part of your meditation.
-“Simply know the [object or] sound and listen.”
+“Simply know the sound and listen.”

 His final words were about his debilitating anxiety disorder as a child.
 Through meditation and relaxing his mind, he learned to accept his disability.
 This is when he learned to become friends with the anxiety, then it disappeared.
 After the talk and meet-in -greet with Mingyur, I had the privilege of walking to lunch, sitting down with him and asking a few questions.
 During lunch the two biggest questions on my mind were;